MARKET TRENDS

 There are many approaches to finding a design professional to build your custom home, each of which offers its own benefits and downsides.

-• Engage with a licensed architect who can draw plans, pull permits, and engage with a custom home builder to facilitate construction
+Engage with a residential architect who can draw plans, pull permits, and engage with a custom home builder to facilitate construction

-For the purpose of this guide, we will recommend engaging with a licensed architect who can serve as the quarterback of your custom home build.
+For the purpose of this guide, we will recommend engaging with a residential architect who can serve as the quarterback of your custom home build.

 Finding an Architect